Lebanese parliament delays June election, deepening drift

 "While it was clearly important to ensure the continuity of institutions, it was a matter of regret that no agreement had been reached on elections," U.N.
 Special Coordinator for Lebanon Derek Plumbly said in a statement.

-(Additional reporting by Mariam Karouny; Writing by Erika Solomon; Editing by Mark Heinrich and Peter Cooney)
+(additional reporting by Mariam Karouny; Writing by Erika Solomon; editing by Mark Heinrich)